rickfay/z17-randomizer/README.md

 ## Running the Randomizer

-There are two ways you can run Z17R:
+There are two ways you can run ALBWR:

-1. Double click `z17-randomizer.exe` to start the randomizer with basic settings.
+1. Double click `albw-randomizer.exe` to start the randomizer with basic settings.
 The randomizer will provide a simple interface for setting game options, after which it will attempt to generate a completable seed.
    - The randomizer may make multiple attempts to generate a completable seed.
 This is normal, and will happen automatically.

 ![cli-example.png](docs/cli-example.png)